xcharron/xcharron/README.md

 I’m a builder, strategist, and product operator with a 25-year track record of launching companies, scaling platforms, and creating competitive advantage through story, structure, and software.

 I’ve worn every hat from CEO, CMO and Creative Director to producer and founder — building from zero to millions across media, SaaS, hardware, and direct-to-consumer.
-Today, my focus is on the **intersection of AI, national security, and niche consumer software**.
+Today, my focus is on the **intersection of AI, national security, rapid deplyment of niche consumer software and AI-agents for marketing**.

 ---